A robust methodology for long-term sustainability evaluation of Machine Learning models: Proposed Protocol

 \section{Proposed Protocol}

-Our goal has been to design a reliable, robust evaluation protocol for long-term sustainability that is model-agnostic and is representative of the actual environmental lifecycle.
-Formally, we want to evaluate the efficiency of a model $\phi: x \rightarrow y$ which has at least two available operations: training on a set $D$ of one or more instances of data, and performing inference $\phi(x)$ on an instance of data $x$.
-Because we assume real-world, real-time use of ML systems, where immediate inference is required, the assumption that instances arrive in sequence rather than in batches is crucial for proper efficiency evaluation.
+The goal of this research is to design a reliable, robust evaluation protocol for assessing long-term sustainability that is model-agnostic and is representative of the actual environmental lifecycle of an AI system.
+Instead of assuming the nature of characteristics of AI models, as done by UNE 0086:2025, we generalize the task to evaluating the efficiency of a model $\phi: x \rightarrow y$ which has, fundamentally, two available operations: